Get 80% off your plan for your first 3 months*

 Completing Form T2125 to calculate your gross and net income

 Form T2125 calculates your business profit or loss for tax purposes.
-This form determines your taxable business income by subtracting allowable expenses from your gross revenue.
+It determines your taxable business income by subtracting allowable expenses from your gross revenue.

-For assistance in completing the form, use the guide from the CRA.
+For assistance in completing the form, use the CRA's T4002 guide.

 Part 1